LearnOnDemandSystems/docs/lod/idlx-development-best-practices.md

 -   If the user will need to refer to information in a previous task, either place all tasks on the same page, or store the information the user will need in a variable.

--   A knowledge block, note, tip, or alert should be indented at the same level as the item that preceded it.
+-   A knowledge block, note, hint, or alert should be indented at the same level as the item that preceded it.

 ### Font formatting

-In the IDLx, you need to maintain a clean, easy-to-read document layout.
+In IDLx, you need to maintain a clean, easy-to-read document layout.
 You want to maintain a consistency of style throughout the lab to make it easier for a user to focus on the tasks in your lab.

 -   Only apply bold formatting to UI elements with which a user interacts.
 The overuse of bold formatting makes it difficult for a user to focus on the key UI elements.

-    - In the IDLx, use two asterisks (\*\*) on either side of the text to which you want to apply bold format --- for example, **\*\*Item to format\*\***.
+    - In IDLx, use two asterisks (\*\*) on either side of the text to which you want to apply bold format --- for example, **\*\*Item to format\*\***.

     !IMAGE[](images/image26.png)